Elkie Brooks: Later work

+Brooks has continued to tour, with concerts through 2023 and 2024.
+On 25 February 2025, to celebrate her 80th birthday, she was the guest at the "Radio 2 Piano Room" where she performed live, alongside the BBC Concert Orchestra, from the BBC Maida Vale Studios.
+Her set included the Rag'n'Bone Man song "Human".

 Personal life

 In the early to mid-1970s, Brooks was married to guitarist Pete Gage.
-On 1 March 1978, she married her sound engineer, Trevor Jordan, who had worked with Diana Ross, Rolling Stones, Pavarotti, Sarah Vaughan and many others.
+On 1 March 1978, she married her sound engineer, Trevor Jordan, who had worked with Diana Ross, Rolling Stones, Luciano Pavarotti, Sarah Vaughan and many others.
 They live in Devon and have two sons, Jermaine (born 22 December 1979) and Joseph (born 31 December 1986).
 Between 1981 and 2002, they lived in a mansion in a secluded area of North Devon.
 However, in 1998, after her accountant informed her that he had not been paying her taxes, Brooks found herself in severe debt and was reduced to living in a mobile home.
 After four years of increasing interest bills and loans, Brooks managed to sell her home (after being threatened with repossession) and cleared all of her debts.
 In 2000, Brooks' management and tour promotion was taken over by her son, Jermaine, and his wife, Joanna.